Heavenly Slug: Facts

 In 1944 Joseph Stalin ordered the production a lighthearted war comedy.
-The film was shot in 1944-1945 (while the war was still going on) and shown in theaters on April 1, 1946 to great success.
-It was the first Soviet post-war comedy.
+The film was shot in 1944-1945 while the war was still going on.
 Filming began near Leningrad, right after the end of the Leningrad Blockade.
 At the start of the movie one can see the original Yelagin Palace ruined during bombing (it was later rebuilt).
+In the dance scene female parts are performed by professional dancers from the youth war ensemble headed by Arkady Obrant.
+The ensemble gave around 3000 performances during the war, both at the front line and in the cities, including Leningrad during the blockade.
+The film was shown in theaters on April 1, 1946 to great success.
+It was the first Soviet post-war comedy film.
+Despite the success with the audience, critics met the film coldly.

 In the film Vasily Bulochkin (played by Nikolai Kryuchkov) falls in love with Valya Petrova (played by Alla Parfanyak).
 After the end of shooting the actor Nikolai Kryuchkov also divorced his first wife and married Alla Parfanyak.
 They lived together for 12 years.

-In the dance scene female parts are performed by professional dancers from the youth war ensemble headed by Arkady Obrant.
-The ensemble gave around 3000 performances during the war, both at the front line and in the cities, including Leningrad during the blockade.

 In 1970 the film was "restored".
 As with many other films of the Stalinist era, it was redubbed (mostly by the same actors, although Ranevskay's part was given to a different actress with a different voice) and censored.
 About 10 minutes were cut out from the original film, including the scene where Soviet newspaper Pionerskaya Pravda is compared to The Times.

-In 2012 the film went through colorization.
-It was also fully restored - this time with original scenes and voices.
+By 2012, the restoration and colorization of the film was completed by order of Channel One.
+It was also fully restored: this time with original scenes and voices.
+The colorized version of the film was shown on May 6, 2012.